Skip to content

 Meta shared a short video showing off the operating system interface of its Orion AR glasses prototype.

 The Orion AR glasses prototype was presented at Meta Connect 2024 in September.
-While Orion itself won't become a product, as the company admits it can't be practically mass produced, Meta does plan to eventually release AR glasses that "build on our R&D efforts with Orion", though with a narrower field of view.
+While Orion itself won't become a product, as the company admits it can't be mass produced, Meta does plan to eventually release AR glasses that "build on our R&D efforts with Orion", though with a narrower field of view.

 0:00